Kyssuber/research/my_mucho_galfit/README.md

 **INSTRUCTIONS FOR build_html_website_MG.py**

-USAGE (iPython/Jupyter; also applies to build_html_website.py):
+**USAGE** (iPython/Jupyter):

 ---Running this program automatically initiates the HomePage class (hp)

 ---if the -test arg is False, then replace single_galpage with hp in order to generate all images and such:

            --hp.html_setup() --> create .html homepages for all galaxies in the VF subsample; also initiates GalPage class(single_galpage) for every galaxy in a loop, creating all relevant folders and files.